General Acne FAQ

 Are There Fake Acne Reviews Sites on the Web?

-Genuine product review sites will show clinical trial comparison images and evidence with citable sources to explain why the brand rates five stars.
-None of those “acne review” sites does this.
-Usually, there isn’t any named physician or Ph.D. involved in double-blind placebo-controlled research studies, no photographic evidence, and no data to prove how one brand worked better (which is concerning because another simple search will show you that the brands reviewed have almost identical ingredients).
+Genuine product review sites will show clinical trial comparison images and evidence that they really tested the products, with credible sources to explain why the brand rates five stars.
+Few “acne review” sites do this.
+Usually, there isn’t any named physician or Ph.D. involved in double-masked placebo-controlled research studies, no photographic evidence, and no data to prove how one brand worked better (which is concerning because another simple search will show you that the brands reviewed have almost identical ingredients).

 Can I squeeze my pimples or extract them?